 The Laws of Motion

 The Principia is divided into 3 books.
-Book-1 begins with eight definitions and three axioms, which are to become know as Newton's laws of motion:
+Book-1 begins with eight definitions and three axioms, which are to become known as Newton's laws of motion:

 - Every body continues in its state of rest or uniform motion